- FOR WOMEN

 These guidelines are so strict that most California tap water, as well as their state-grown produce consistently test over their labeling requirements.

 While the original intent of Prop 65 was to inform California residents about exposure, the guidelines and chemical inclusions (and their enforcement) have caused confusion and frustration in regards to whether a product is safe or not.
+For example, the requirement for Lead in Prop 65 is fifteen timesLOWER than standards set by the FDA and WHO.

 This has led to the mass-exposure of Prop 65 warnings to consumers in California on nearly every single business or public space within the state, and even on products that are not produced (but are sold to) California residents.